Cirkus (film): Critical response

-Calling the film predictable and unoriginal, Anna M. M. Vetticad of Firstpost wrote, "There's only so far that an actor’s innate talent, nostalgia and kitschy images can take a film.
+Calling the film predictable and unoriginal, Anna M. M. Vetticad of Firstpost wrote, "There's only so far that an actor's innate talent, nostalgia and kitschy images can take a film.
 Soon enough, Cirkus blurs the line between imitation and tribute, until the fun completely ceases."
-In her 1.75/5-rated review, she added a note of praise towards Shetty's continued use of the Tamil language, stating “Ironically, Rohit Shetty’s much-lambasted comedies give us more authenticity in the use of language in southern Indian settings than most commercial Hindi cinema bothers with."
+In her 1.75/5-rated review, she added a note of praise towards Shetty's continued use of the Tamil language, stating "Ironically, Rohit Shetty's much-lambasted comedies give us more authenticity in the use of language in southern Indian settings than most commercial Hindi cinema bothers with."

 Vivek M.V. of Deccan Herald rated it by 1.5 out of 5 stars, wrote it is an ultra-boring film, opposite to its name it does not have any memorable circus acts, it have terrible jokes, gaudy colour tone which strain your eyes.
-"This is Rohit Shetty's worst film yet".
-Rediff reviewed this film and rated it 2 out of 5 stars, wrote it is a "boring" film, pointed out errors in performers : Varun Sharma did bad work, Pooja Hegde did expressionless acting, what was Jacqueline Fernandez and Sharma was doing in this film?
-But wrote Sanjay Mishra - Sidharth Jadhav hold the film together.
-Mishra also fall flat in 1st half but was better than it in later half.
+"This is Rohit Shetty's worst film yet."
+Rediff rated the film 2 out of 5 stars and wrote, "There are some occasional jumping acts here and there by jokers, and then the protagonist just holds two cables and passes current through his body.
+WhatsApp jokes double up as movie dialogues."
 Ronak Kotecha of The Times of India gave the film 2 out of 5 stars and wrote, "Cirkus is a busy film filled with a battery of characters put together with a purpose to make us laugh, but is far from that.
 Entertaining the audience with slapstick comedy and drama is a tightrope that Rohit Shetty has successfully walked before but this time he seems to have tripped several times along the way."